mrblomblo/yt-dlp-usage-script/README.md

 5. If you want to download more, type “y”, otherwise type “n”.
 6. If you wanted to download more, the script will restart, and you will be prompted for the URL.
 If you didn't want to download more, the script will shut down and the folder that your latest download type was will open.

-* If you need to update YT-DLP; download the [update.bat](https://github.com/mrblomblo/yt-dlp-usage-script/releases/download/Update/update.bat) file and place it in your **EXE** folder, then run it once. *The link auto-downloads the latest Windows version*
+* If you want to update *YT-DLP* and *run.bat*; download the [update.bat](https://github.com/mrblomblo/yt-dlp-usage-script/releases/download/Update/update.bat) file and place it in your **EXE** folder, then run it once. *The link auto-downloads the latest Windows version*

 ## Features
 * Audio downloads (mp3) *(see photo below)*